stone12de/sparkify_capstone/README.md

 So, despite of the achived results, there is still room for further improvements.

 ## Blog on Medium:

+On "medium", an article has been published, which describes the project in detail:
 [detecting user churn from music sharing platform](https://medium.com/@stone12_49671/detecting-user-churn-from-music-sharing-platform-9e2fc8b3750d)

+Content:
+- Problem Introduction
+- Strategy to solve the problem
+- Metrics
+- Exploratory Data Analysis
+- Feature engineering
+- Modelling, Improvements, Hyperparameter tuning and results
+- Conclusion, further Improvements